 11. It’ll Cost You $75 to Bring Your Surfboard, But Bring Scuba Gear FREE

-Unfortunately, surfboards are not included in the two free checked items you can bring to Hawaii (or any flight) on Southwest.
+Unfortunately, surfboards are NOT included in the 2 free checked items you can bring to Hawaii (or any flight) on Southwest.

-But be sure to bring your snorkel gear and just pack it, and they will accept scuba gear with empty air tanks as one of your two free checked items per person.
-Here are the full details.
+But be sure to bring your snorkel gear and just pack it, and they will accept scuba gear with empty air tanks as one of your 2 free checked items per person.